bazbt3/ayadn_shell/README.md

 0 - Exit session
 ```

-* 'next window' selects the next window from those available (see the Tmux status bar at the bottom of the screen.)
+* '9 - next window' selects the next window from those available (see the Tmux status bar at the bottom of the screen.)
-* 'Exit session' provides no warning and closes all active panes and windows - but **only** within the current Terminal window.
+* '0 - Exit session' provides no warning and closes all active panes and windows - but **only** within the current Terminal window.

 ## Resources: